ayking/LCJG-Data-Engineer-Test/README.md

 # LCJG-Data-Engineer-Test
-Data engineer interview test for LCJG
+Data engineer interview test for LCJG and you need to finish it within 12 hours.

 **Question 1 : Design a database schema for the data.json**